Steroids for brain cancer

-Steroids are made naturally in the body, but they can also be produced artificially and used as drugs.
+Steroids (also known as corticosteroids) are made naturally in the body, but they can also be produced artificially and used as drugs.
 Brain tumours and their treatments can both lead to swelling in the brain.
 Steroids may help to reduce this swelling.

 Side effects of steroids

-The side effects you experience depend on the dose and the length of treatment.
+The side effects of steroids depend on the dose and length of treatment:

-Longer term side effects – Steroids taken for several months can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; unstable blood sugar levels; diabetes; or muscle weakness and osteoporosis.
+Longer-term use – If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; weight gain; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
 You will also be more likely to get infections.
 Your doctor may change your dose to manage any side effects you have.
 Most side effects will go away when treatment is over.